saberkhoshdel/TDI_Project/README.md

 - I'm Saber Nikkho, currently a mechanical engineer and building performance consultant at Affiliated Engineers, Inc. in Rockville, MD.
 I design building HVAC systems and simulate building performance for green building ratings.
 My background is in Mechanical Engineering and my research has been in building energy simulation and HVAC design.
 I hold a Master's degree in Mechanical Engineering from the University of Maryland, College Park.
 I have worked with building performance data, metered and simulated, on various scales from individual building to building clusters for the past 7 years.

 Summary:
-Visualize building energy and GHG intensities per building type Find a new proposed building carbon footprint using building type and square footage Planner tool: set goals for GHG reductions using a mix of energy efficiency rebates and renewable power purchase
+- Visualize building energy and GHG intensities per building type
+- Find a new proposed building carbon footprint using building type and square footage
+- Planner tool: set goals for GHG reductions using a mix of energy efficiency rebates and renewable power purchase

-Data Source, Washington, DC Public Data: https://opendata.dc.gov/datasets/building-energy-benchmarks?geometry=-77.666%2C38.806%2C-76.359%2C38.993
+Data Source: Washington, DC Public Data linked below obtained through API https://opendata.dc.gov/datasets/building-energy-benchmarks?geometry=-77.666%2C38.806%2C-76.359%2C38.993

 Existing DC Energy and Water Benchmarking Map below doe snot categorize building and lacks a tool for city GHG planning: